tiborh/writings/beliefs.md

 * Everything in the human mind is a belief, a mental construct we attribute a certain level of probability to.
   * 100% probability means that we accept it as truth and not a belief
+* Even the proposition that 'everything is a belief' is a belief. (you cannot delve deeper than this recursive thought)
 * Even the belief that nothing is worth believing in is a mere belief.
 * Wisdom means that you have a well-selected, more or less congruent system of beliefs which are deeply embedded in your daily routines, personal habits, activities and human relationships.